baldurbjarnason/raggedy-dev-setup/README.md

 Running `tasks/check` will run deno's typescript checker on all files in the `src` directory.
 You can configure this in the `tasks/check` file.

-## Continuous Integration

-This setup includes continuous integration.
-Whenever you push to GitHub it will run an Action that installs [Playwright](https://playwright.dev/), runs the Mocha tests in Firefox, WebKit, and Chrome and passes or fails depending on the results of the Mocha unit tests.

-These tests only run in the action and you don't need to have node or a node version manager to use this setup.

-You can include additional integration tests by adding Playwright test files to `ci/tests`.

 ## Bundling

 Running `tasks/check` will bundle every `.js` file in the root of the project